-- Chew on mint flavoured gum because studies say that the essence of mint helps to curb the urge to smoke or vape.
+- Chew on mint-flavored gum because studies say that the essence of mint helps to curb the urge to smoke or vape.

 - Seek a therapist’s help if your addiction is too intense.
-There are tobacco and nicotine cessation programmes that can train people to live without smoking.
+There are tobacco and nicotine cessation programs that can train people to live without smoking.

 - Get your family and friends to help you.
 They can stop you when you feel the urge to vape or prevent you from purchasing nicotine cartridges.